Survival Analysis via Ordinary Differential Equations: Introduction

-Further, we establish a general sieve M-theorem for bundled parameters to analyze the theoretical properties of the proposed sieve estimator.
+Next, we comment on both benefits of the ODE approach in terms of modeling and computation and new theoretical challenges induced by the ODE notion. \begin{itemize} \item Firstly, the ODE modeling framework is general enough to unify many aforementioned existing survival models through different specifications of the function $f(\cdot)$, which serves as the foundation of a widely applicable estimation procedure that will be developed later.
+For example, the ODE~(\ref{general ode}) is equivalent to the Cox model when $f(\cdot)$ takes the form $\alpha(t)\exp(x^T\beta)$ for some function $\alpha(\cdot)$, and it is equivalent to the AFT model when $f(\cdot)$ takes the form $q(\Lambda_x(t))\exp(x^T\beta)$ for some function $q(\cdot)$.
+Similarly, we can obtain many more models such as the time-varying variants of the Cox model, the linear transformation model, and the additive hazards model to name a few (see Section \ref{s: examples} for details).
+We note that the ODE notion can provide new and sometimes more explicit interpretations in terms of the hazard by re-writing the existing models in the ODE form.
+In addition, the generality of the proposed framework offers an opportunity for designing more flexible model structures and model diagnostics. \item Secondly, and also more importantly, introducing the ODE notion facilitates the development of a general and easy-to-implement procedure for estimation and inference in large-scale survival analysis.
+In this paper, we illustrate the proposed procedure by using a general class of ODE models as an example.
+In particular, this general class includes the most flexible linear transformation model, where both the transformation function and the error distribution are unspecified.
+Since the $f(\cdot)$ function for the general model contains both finite-dimensional and infinite-dimensional parameters, we propose a spline-based sieve MLE that directly maximizes the likelihood in a sieve space.
+We provide an easy-to-implement gradient-based optimization algorithm founded upon \textit{local sensitivity analysis} tools for ODEs~\citep{Dickinson_1976}, where numerical ODE solvers are used to compute the log-likelihood function and its gradients.
+Since efficient implementations of both ODE solvers and splines are available in many software, the resultant algorithm is easy to carry out in practice.
+It is worth noting that, in comparison to existing estimation methods, the proposed procedure has advantages in various aspects, such as scalability against MPLE for the time-varying Cox model, optimization-parameter efficiency against NPMLE, statistical efficiency and numerical stability against rank-based methods for the linear transformation model.
+We demonstrate these advantages through extensive simulation studies.
+For example, when the sample size is $8,000$, it takes the proposed ODE approach about $6$ seconds to estimate the semi-parametric ODE-AFT model while the rank-based method needs $350$ seconds. \item Finally, we note that the ODE notion brings new challenges to asymptotic distributional theory.
 While many asymptotic distributional theories for M-estimation in semi-parametric models have been developed (see \citet{huang1999efficient}, \citet{Shen_1997}, \citet{ai2003efficient}, \citet{wellner2007}, \citet{ZHANG_2010}, \citet{He_2010}, \citet{ding2011} for a sample of references), they cannot be directly applied to our setting.
 Among them, the proposed theory in \citet{ding2011} considers bundled parameters where the infinite-dimensional parameter is an unknown function of the finite-dimensional Euclidean parameter and has been applied to the AFT model, and recently, to the accelerated hazards model in \citet{Zhao_2017}.
 However, for the general class of ODE models, the estimation criterion is parameterized with more general bundled parameters where the nuisance parameter is an unknown function of not only finite-dimensional regression parameters of interest but also other infinite-dimensional nuisance parameters.
-To accommodate this different and challenging scenario, we develop a new general sieve M-theorem for bundled parameters.
-By applying it to the general class of ODE models along with ODE related methodologies, we show consistency, asymptotic normality, and semi-parametric efficiency for the estimated regression parameters.
-The proposed theory can also be extended to develop the asymptotic normality of estimators for other ODE models.
+To accommodate this different and challenging scenario induced by the ODE notion, we develop a new sieve M-theorem for more general bundled parameters.
+By applying it to the general class of ODE models along with ODE related methodologies~\citep{Walter1998}, we show consistency, asymptotic normality, and semi-parametric efficiency for the estimated regression parameters.
+The proposed theory can also be extended to develop the asymptotic normality of estimators for other ODE models. \end{itemize}

 The rest of the paper is organized as follows.
 We introduce the ODE framework and present a general class of ODE models as special cases in Section \ref{s: ode framework}.
 We provide the estimation procedure in Section \ref{s: mle} and establish theoretical properties in Section \ref{s: asymptotics}.
 Simulation studies and a real-world data example are presented in Sections \ref{s: simulation} and \ref{s: real data} respectively.